rou1a/cv/README.md

 #### `2014 - 2015` **[True Software Scandinavia AB, Stockholm, <accronym title="Sweden">SWE</accronym>](https://www.truecaller.com)** `CRM Manager`
 > Truecaller is a leading search technology company that is transforming the phonebook with a set of intelligent and useful services.
 The service has over 200 million users worldwide.

-> Optimizing verification of new app users
+> Optimizing onboarding & verification of new app users
 > \* Managing partnerships with various SMS providers
 > \* Identifying improvement opportunities in the verification process